waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # II.
 Game Mechanics & World Data

 ## A. Discovered Mechanics
-- **1x1 Warp Tiles:** To re-use a 1x1 warp tile after arriving on it, you must step off the tile onto an adjacent ground tile, then step back on.
-- **Non-Instant Warps:** Some 1x1 warps are not instant.
-After stepping on the warp tile, you must press the directional button that moves you *into* the building's impassable boundary to trigger the warp.
 - **System 'Dead End' Definition:** An area is NOT a 'dead end' if the entire map contains 2 or more reachable warps/connections, even if those exits are in different, unreachable partitions from the player's current location.
 - **Trap Battles:** Certain wild encounters, particularly in late-game areas like Cerulean Cave, appear to be 'trap' battles where the 'RUN' option is disabled.
 This was observed with a Wigglytuff and suspected with a Ditto.
 - **Fainted HM Usage:** HMs like Surf can be used outside of battle even if the Pokémon that knows the move has fainted.
 (Confirmed by system notice on Turn 199815).

+## B. Tile Traversal & Movement Rules
+- **1x1 Warp Tiles (Instant):** Most 1x1 warps trigger instantly upon stepping on them.
+To re-use the warp, you must step off the tile and then back on.
+- **1x1 Warp Tiles (Non-Instant):** Some 1x1 warps require a second input.
+After stepping on the warp tile, you must press the directional button that moves you *into* the building's impassable boundary to trigger the warp.

-## B. Solved Puzzles
+## C. Solved Puzzles
 - **Snorlax (Routes 11 & 12):** Awakened using the POKé FLUTE from the ITEM menu.
 - **Pokémon Tower Ghost:** Used SILPH SCOPE to reveal the ghost.
 - **Seafoam Islands Current:** Solved multi-floor boulder puzzle to stop the strong water current.